loadmill/test-mcp/README.md

 `test-mcp` gives you three core components:

-* **Configuration** – define your MCP servers and LLM provider in a single JSON file.
+* **Configuration** – define your MCP servers and LLM provider (currently Anthropic and OpenAI) in a single JSON file.
 * **Test Files** – write flows of natural-language prompts and assertions in YAML.
 * **Runner** – run tests from the CLI, get clear pass/fail results.